ministryofjustice/opg-docker/elasticsearch/README.md

 * ELASTICSEARCH_CLOUD_AWS_SECRET_KEY                  (cloud.aws.secret_key)
 ```

+To allow AWS access/secret keys to be used (instead of IAM roles) for access to S3 storage for snapshots, the variables have been defined but left unset so that IAM is used in preference.
+Setting values for the key variables will override IAM and force the use of these keys when authenticating.

-When using the ELASTICSEARCH_CLUSTER_NODES_ variable(s) the suffix after this name is arbitrary.
+When using the `ELASTICSEARCH_CLUSTER_NODES_` variable(s) the suffix after this name is arbitrary.
 Each variable starting with this
 name will be used as a key in the template used to create the elasticsearch.yml configuration file to populate the list of nodes
 in the cluster.
 For example: